 You can submit subsequently filed documents (SFDs) to the EPO as ISA (e.g. rectification of obvious mistakes in the description, claims or drawings under Rule 91 PCT) by post or fax, or via the EPO's online filing tools (Web-Form Filing, Online Filing (OLF) or new online filing (CMS)).

 Alternatively, you are encouraged to use WIPO's ePCT service to file SFDs or any PCT Chapter II demand.
 The ePCT service can also be used for indicating the payment of fees related to the demand (see OJ EPO 2016, A78).

-Lastly, under the PCT Patent Prosecution Highway scheme, you can also use any PCT work products from the EPO to accelerate the processing of your application before the patent offices of Australia, Canada, P.R.
-China, Colombia, Israel, Japan, Republic of Korea, Malaysia, Mexico, the Philippines, the Russian Federation, Singapore, the USA, the Eurasian Patent Office and Peru.
+Lastly, under the PCT Patent Prosecution Highway scheme (PPH), if your claims have been determined to be patentable/allowable by the EPO as ISA (and/or IPEA) you can have a corresponding application that has been filed with a PPH partner office processed in an accelerated manner.
+The PPH also allows the offices involved to exploit available work results.
+Where the EPO is ISA (and/or IPEA), you can use any PCT work products from the EPO to accelerate the processing of your application before the patent offices of Australia, Canada, P.R.
+China, Colombia, Israel, Japan, Republic of Korea, Malaysia, Mexico, Peru, the Philippines, the Russian Federation, Singapore and the USA, as well as before the Eurasian Patent Office.